WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 ## Detailed walkthrough

-1. Create a new Hot-Wasabi wallet
+1. Create a new Hot-Wasabi Wallet

 2. Generate a new Receive address